Toggle menu

 There are two types of read-only form (known as read-only modes) used by the platform.

 The first is generally only found within iCM, and is simply called readonly.
-You find these forms used by article extras when you "view" an article rather than editing it, and in the form data browser.
+You find these forms used in article extras when you "view" an article rather than editing it, and in the form data browser.

 Where does the form data come from?